Learning Visually Interpretable Oscillator Networks for Soft Continuum Robots from Video: Methods

 where $\odot$ denotes element-wise multiplication.
 These are concatenated with coordinates and processed by four $1{\times}1$ CNN layers to construct the output image.
-Unlike the original spatial broadcast decoder~\cite{watters2019spatial} with the latent state uniformly broadcasted on the image resolution before final encoding, our approach makes individual latents compete for reconstruction of every output image pixel via the attention maps, i.e., yielding attention maps for each latent and background that show its relative contribution to the reconstruction of each pixel.
-Additionally, the introduced learnable background features allow to fully decouple the static background reconstruction from the latent state.
+Unlike spatial broadcast decoders~\cite{watters2019spatial}, the ABCD makes individual latents compete for reconstructing each pixel via the attention maps and decouples static background reconstruction from the latent state via learnable background features.